What Should I Do If My Spouse Wants a Divorce?

 You need to protect yourself and you should not rely on your spouse to be honest or fair to you.
 If you are heading toward divorce, contact our divorce lawyers.
 We can help.

 Our family law lawyers help people throughout Wake County, North Carolina.
-We frequently handle offenses arising out of the following cities: Raleigh, Wake Forest, Apex, Holly Springs, New Hope, Garner, Wendell, Rolesville, Zebulon, Knightdale, Cary, Fuquay-Varina and Morrisville.
+We frequently handle divorces arising out of the following cities: Raleigh, Wake Forest, Apex, Holly Springs, New Hope, Garner, Wendell, Rolesville, Zebulon, Knightdale, Cary, Fuquay-Varina and Morrisville.